 Here are some of the most common questions people ask about the Savage 220 and its associated scopes.

 A Savage 220 can shoot effectively at up to 200 yards and deliver more force at that range than competitors like handguns or traditional rifles.
 It performs especially well at up to 100 yards, where it offers significantly better minute-of-angle accuracy.
+This is because of the 20 ga slugs that the Savage 220 shoots.

 We believe the best scope for a Savage 220 is the Vortex Diamondback 1.75-5×32 rifle scope.
 That scope offers an excellent balance of price, performance, and features for the shooting environment you’ll be firing a Savage 220 in.